 Access to a wide variety of data analysis software is available throughout the Brain Imaging Core.
-Most software packages are installed on every computer in the Core, including computers in offices as well as in the image analysis bay, which is designed for use by off-site researchers.
-The following programming languages are actively used and supported: C/C++, Java, Perl, Python, TCL, IDL (Research Systems, Inc.), and Matlab (MathWorks).
+Most software packages are available on every computer in the Core.
+The following programming languages are actively used and supported: C/C++, Java, Perl, Python, Ruby, TCL, IDL (Research Systems, Inc.), and Matlab (MathWorks).
 The Core uses standard software for writing to CD/RW media, as well as a customized in-house program for performing robust data backup and archival to CD/RW disks.
-Statistical analysis packages include SAS, SPSS, R, and Matlab.
+Statistical analysis packages include SPSS, R, Matlab, SAS, and Mathematica.
 Machine shop drawings use AutoCAD.
 STELLA is used to model complex dynamic systems.
-The Core includes several methodological research groups who vigorously produce in-house software to aid their investigations related to MRI, PET, and EEG, although were possible, the Core uses existing software obtained either commercially or from other academic research groups.
+The Core includes several methodological research groups who vigorously produce in-house software to aid their investigations related to MRI, PET, and EEG, although where possible, the Core uses existing software obtained either commercially or from other academic research groups.

 MRI: Stimuli are presented by one of several software packages including E-Prime, PsychoPy, Presentation, and PsychToolbox.
 Many software packages are available for processing and analysis of MRI data, including FSL, AFNI, SPM, FreeSurfer, ANTs, fmriprep, camino, and DTI-TK, with other packages installed by researcher requests.
 Advanced analysis and display are performed by in-house developed tools.